 While I try to do as much as possible online, I find that in situations where I have to call Chase, the customer service is excellent.
 They don’t have some of the annoying phone prompts that other issues have, and I’m almost always connected to an agent right away.

 How does this compare to the Chase Sapphire Reserve?

-The Chase Sapphire Preferred has a $95 annual fee, which is waived the first year, while the Chase Sapphire Reserve has a $450 annual fee, which isn’t waived the first year.
+The Chase Sapphire Preferred has a $95 annual fee, while the Chase Sapphire Reserve has a $450 annual fee.

 Return on spend